aitos-io/BoAT-X-Framework/docs/en-us/BoAT_Overall_Design_en.md

 ### General tool implementation

 #### Overview
-General tools exist independently of each layer and are used to generate C language interfaces for accessing blockchain smart contracts.General tools should be implemented in scripting languages.Common tools include:
+General tools exist independently of each layer and are used to generate C language interfaces for accessing blockchain smart contracts.
+General tools should be implemented in scripting languages.
+Common tools include:
 + Tool used to generate C language interface of Ethereum smart contract
 + Tool used to generate C language interface of PlatONE smart contract

 #### Brief description of general tools

 ##### Tool for generating C language interface of Ethereum smart contract
 The commonly used programming language for Ethereum smart contracts is solidity.
-After solidity is compiled, a JSON file describing the contract interface will be generated.The JSON format of the contract interface is given by an array of function and/or event descriptions.The description of a function is a JSON object with the following fields:
+After solidity is compiled, a JSON file describing the contract interface will be generated.
+The JSON format of the contract interface is given by an array of function and/or event descriptions.
+The description of a function is a JSON object with the following fields:
 + type: "function" , "constructor" , "receive" (Function to receive Ether) or "fallback"( Default function)
 + name: Function name
-+ inputs :Object array, each array object will contain:
++ inputs: Object array, each array object will contain:
    - name: parameter name；
    - type: Authoritative type of parameter
    - components: For tuple type